create a project with npm

 Consume the Editor context in child components

-If you use the EditorProvider to setup your Tiptap editor, you can now easily access your editor instance from any child component using the useCurrentEditor hook.
+If you use the EditorProvider to set up your Tiptap editor, you can now access your editor instance from any child component using the useCurrentEditor hook.

 import { useCurrentEditor } from '@tiptap/react'